JD Admissions Process

 • Written Submissions: Personal Statement, Optional Essays, and Addenda

 The University of Michigan Law School has long understood that enrolling students with a broad range of perspectives and experiences generates a vibrant culture of comprehensive debate and discussion.
 Written submissions are an extremely helpful tool for evaluating potential contributions to our community.
 Please note that for all written submissions, we expect that the work is the applicant’s own, meaning that the ideas and expressions originated with the applicant, and that the applicant wrote all drafts and the final product.
 Applicants ought not use ChatGPT or other artificial intelligence tools as part of their drafting process.
-Applicants may, however, ask pre-law advisors, mentors, friends, or others for basic proofreading assistance and general feedback and critiques.
+Applicants may, however, use electronic tools (like Grammarly or spellcheck), or may, similarly, ask pre-law advisors, mentors, friends, or others for basic proofreading assistance and general feedback and critiques.

 For ease of reading, please use double-spacing and at least an 11-point font.